It is conceivable that you are falling into a relationship.

 Do you get excited?

-Can you not wait to open up that text and find out what they have to say?
+Bubbling with anticipation, waiting to open up that text and find out what they have to say has you in a frenzy

 Do you feel yourself trembling just a little bit out of nerves but also out of excitement?